1225 Director of Information Technology Services, West Plains

-Education: A Bachelor’s degree in a technology-related field is required.
-An Associate’s degree in a technology-related field and significant experience beyond that required for the position may be substituted for the Bachelor’s degree.
+Education: A Bachelor’s degree is required in a computer-related field; however, an Associate’s degree in a technology-related field and significant experience beyond that required for the position may be substituted for the Bachelor’s degree.

-Experience: At least five years of technical computing experience is required.
-Employee supervision and project management experience is required.
+Experience: At least five years of technical computing experience (e.g. management of an enterprise resource planning (ERP) system, file server and networking infrastructure, information security, and/or user support services) is required.
+At least three years of supervisory experience is required.
+One year of project management lead experience is required.
 Management/supervision of computer systems operations at the college level is preferred.
 Business management experience is preferred.

 Skills: Strong organizational, interpersonal, writing and speaking skills, and the ability to communicate effectively within a university environment is required.
 A working knowledge of programming languages, relational database technology, and networking is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.